The French and the world...

 • Why ?
 It is a fact that, in spite of her wealth but given her size France cannot compete with super-powers like the USA or even China.
 But the country has other factors of power and knows how to use them : her image, her history, her language, her culture.
 You may call it soft-power!

-• Francophonia is one of them : read about it!
+• Their language is very important for the French and Francophonia is one of the key-elements of soft-power : read about it!

 DID YOU KNOW THAT.....?
 American are not the only people one could suspect of being too insular.
 Like many other people (and maybe more...) the French tend to consider that what they do and think is the only think that matters to the world : read an anecdote about this Franco-centrism.